wkeeling/selenium-wire/README.rst

 Selenium Wire
 =============

-Selenium Wire extends Selenium's Python bindings to give your tests access to the underlying requests made by the browser.
+Selenium Wire extends Selenium's Python bindings to give you access to the underlying requests made by the browser.
 It is a lightweight library designed for ease of use with minimal external dependencies.

 .. image:: https://travis-ci.org/wkeeling/selenium-wire.svg?branch=master
         :target: https://travis-ci.org/wkeeling/selenium-wire